computernewb/collab-vm-server-1.2/README.md

 the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).

 ### How to use

+TODO rewrite or just provide this section in the docs

 You can read `man doc/collab-vm-server.1`, for arguments, and setting it up is such as: